Your Guide to Sending Marketing Emails With Video

 How to Use Videos in Email

-Compared to in the past, there is more support for video within emails.
+Compared to in the past, there is more support for video within emails, including explainer videos.
 However, there is still no universal support.
 When you include a video in a marketing email, it will not always instantly play.
 While this is an enhancement that you might be able to include wherever possible, it’s always best to check your subscriber list first and consider if a large enough portion of your audience is actually going to be able to see the video within the email.
 Many popular email clients such as Outlook and Gmail do not often support the technical requirements that are necessary to play the video inside the email.
 Despite this, over seventy percent of marketers plan to increase their use of video in marketing through YouTube since there is no denying the significant effect that video can have on email marketing KPIs.

 How to Effectively Use Video in Email